Dev-Dul/Weather-Wizard/README.md

 Searching for a city that has a sunny weather will automatically change the background to one with a sunny picture once the API data is received.

 ## Usage
-I recommend visting the website on a desktop / laptop, as the site isn't mobile responsive yet.
+I recommend visiting the website on a desktop / laptop, as the site isn't mobile responsive yet.